Laurent Delvaux: London

 He went to London in 1717 where he collaborated with his compatriot Peter Scheemakers.
-When they were joined by Plumier in 1721 they worked together on a number of marble funerary monuments, including that of John Sheffield, duke of Buckingham (1721–22, London, Westminster Abbey).
+When they were joined by Plumier in 1721 they worked together on a number of marble funerary monuments, including that of John Sheffield, duke of Buckingham (1721–22, London, Westminster Abbey)<Alain Jacobs, Laurent Delvaux, Gand, 1696 - Nivelles, 1778, Paris, Athena, 1999, pp. 23–27, 220-246>.
 After Plumier died soon after his arrival in 1721, Delvaux and Scheemakers are believed to have collaborated with Francis Bird on the marble monument to John Holles, 1st Duke of Newcastle, also in Westminster Abbey.
 Scheemakers and Delvaux entered into a formal partnership and set up a workshop in Millbank, Westminster, in 1723.
 Their workshop produced many sober classical monuments and garden statuary after the Antique.
 The partners sold their stock in the partnership and travelled to Rome in 1728.

 Rome

-In Rome, Delvaux studied the work of compatriots Giambologna and François Duquesnoy as well as Italian sculpture of the 17th century and of his contemporaries.
+In Rome [Jacobs 1999, pp. 28–32, 246-268], Delvaux studied the work of compatriots Giambologna and François Duquesnoy as well as Italian sculpture of the 17th century and of his contemporaries.
 He keenly admired the sculpture of Classical antiquity and took the opportunity to copy newly discovered pieces.
 While in Rome, John Russell, 4th Duke of Bedford, commissioned a number of works inspired by antique examples, most notably Caunus and Byblis.
 This group is a free version of a sculpture by Pierre Le Gros the Younger of some 20 or so years earlier where Le Gros had deliberately added heads, hands and legs to a fragmented antique group of Amor and Psyche in such a way that it turned the love story on its head and instead of Amor showed Caunus as he vehemently defends himself against the sexual advances of his sister.